timmcginley/Agile/Schedule/01/README.md

    * the Sustainability transition
    * the Digitalisation / Automation transition
    * your own transition from student to professional Engineer
-4. Architectural Engineering is stuck in the past and needs a radical new approach for the 21st century
+4. Architectural Engineering needs a radical new approach for the 21st century.
 5. Biology can grow in homeostasis for free
 1. How could we grow a building?
     * what would the [stages] be?